hugapi/hug/FAQ.md

 A: For a static HTML page, you can just set the proper output format as: `output=hug.output_format.html`.
 To see other examples, check out the [html_serve][https://github.com/timothycrosley/hug/blob/develop/examples/html_serve.py] example, the [image_serve][https://github.com/timothycrosley/hug/blob/develop/examples/image_serve.py] example, and the more general [static_serve][https://github.com/timothycrosley/hug/blob/develop/examples/static_serve.py] example within `hug/examples`.

-Most basic examples will use a format that looks somewhat like this:
+Most basic examples will use a format that looks something like this:

 ```Python